Skip to main content

 • finalise designs, tender the work contract and appoint a contractor to continue planning for construction

-• keep the community informed about future plans as they take place.
+• keep the community informed about plans as they take place.

 We thank you for your patience and support to deliver these improvements.